 “What I learned from that experience is the importance of slowing things down when it comes to things like onboarding external people,” says Malin.
 “Communicating what you want can be a challenging thing.
 But they are expensive mistakes to make.”

 What Malin learned was that ultimately, as an SME owner, the buck stopped with her, “I had to learn to write better briefs,” she laughs.

 Whilst Malin is young, energetic and successful, she admits that her experiences haven’t been immune from negative self-assessments such as imposter syndrome, (the feeling that you’re inadequate and consequently ‘an imposter’ in your role), “I’ve had wobbly moments,” she says.
 “I’ve had those self-critical thoughts, such as I can’t lead this team, I’m not good enough.”

 “The key is not to avoid those difficult conversations,” she says.

 “I knew I had to start the business whilst I was young,” she says.
-“I couldn’t have done it now at 28, why” Because financially I’m in a much better place now, back then I was straight out of university with no kids, no mortgage, now I feel more financial pressure,” she adds.
+“I couldn’t have done it now at 28, why” Because financially I’m in a much better place now.
+Back then I was straight out of university with no kids, no mortgage, now I feel more financial pressure.”

-“There is something about starting a business young because if you’re in a company too long you freak yourself out about leaving the security of a job,” she says.
+“There is something about starting a business young because if you’re in a company too long you freak yourself out about leaving the security of a job.”
+Angelica Malin

 “But in my case, I don’t know any different.
-Being on the payroll is like a safety blanket, but when you work for yourself it’s all on you and you have to financially support your staff,” she adds.
+Being on the payroll is like a safety blanket.
+But when you work for yourself, it’s all on you.
+You have to financially support your staff,” she adds.